 There is a lot to learn about Blancpain, it’s history, heritage, philosophy, creativity, craftmanship, activities and of course timepieces.
 With a current annual production of between 20-30 thousand watches (but significantly more movements), Blancpain can be called a comparatively small manufacturer, yet offering the full depth and excellence of Haute Horlogerie.
 Please explore the just recently re-designed

 There are many interesting aspects I do not want to repeat here, since they are captured very well on the Blancpain website.
 This one however I’d like to point out: a wonderful overview on the history of the Manufacture Blancpain:

 The Manufacture entertains close relationships to the Haute Cuisine and the underwater world with the truly remarkable initiative named Blancpain Ocean Commitment.
 It is a true pleasure to join Blancpain in their activities to raise awareness and support projects to save the oceans of the world, captured on their dedicated and just renewed website.

-The world of Blancpain is captured extremely well in the Lettres du Brassus, a now annual magazine that consists of 18 editions as of today.
+The world of Blancpain is captured extremely well in the Lettres du Brassus, a now annual magazine that consists of 19 editions as of today.
 The Lettres du Brassus can be subscribed to through the Blancpain website or any Blancpain Boutique – or you read them online in a beautifully animated new format here:

 One other area that’s worth exploring is Blancpain TV.
 You will find close to 250 videos in 5 different channels: